jason1015-coder/docs/content/collective/whitepapers/nanobench.md

 ### Limitations of Existing Benchmarks

-The agent benchmarking space has a saturation problem.
-SWE-bench, which became the de facto evaluation standard for coding agents, has driven rapid progress — but that progress has exposed its structural limitations:
+The agent benchmarking space is saturated and structurally limited.
+While current standards have driven rapid progress, they fail to test real-world engineering constraints.
+Existing benchmarks suffer from five core flaws:

 - **Single-language bias**: the majority of SWE-bench tasks are Python-only, with no polyglot engineering tasks.
 - **Overly localized fixes**: most tasks require changes to 1-2 files.
 Real engineering problems span architectural layers.